 Think about how hearing your favorite song can instantly evoke happy feelings.
 Or, how a song from your childhood can take you down memory lane.
 Music is powerful and has been used as part of therapy in different arenas for decades.

 Music soothes and nurtures.
 It inspires and energizes.
-Due to these positive effects, it can be used as a tool to aid seniors facing challenges with their physical or emotional health.
+Due to these positive effects, it can be used as a tool to aid seniors facing challenges with their physical or emotional health.</p.
 Alzheimer’s Foundation of America, one of the reasons music has been a successful form of therapy is because it requires little to no mental cognition.
 Men and women experiencing memory loss, mood swings, and chronic pain are able to respond and engage because of the connection they make with music.
 A person doesn’t have to remember lyrics to enjoy the notes being played.

 The power of music goes all the way back to childhood.
 For example, parents who sing or play lullabies for their children do so with the intent to help them relax before bedtime or soothe them to sleep.
 The meaning behind the music is to manifest a specific reaction.
-The same theory is applied to music therapy for seniors, especially for patients with Alzheimer’s disease or dementia.
+The same theory is applied for music therapy for seniors, especially for patients with Alzheimer’s disease or dementia.

 How Music Stimulates the Mind